Part 5 Road to Resilience Series - Program Plan

 What's next in the series

 We’ve covered essential topics in this series.
-The goal is to assist the newbie or veteran in developing a next-level program.
+The goal is to assist the newbie or veteran develop a next-level program.
 In this edition of the Road to Resilience series – Program Plan, I want to help you craft a solid structure.

 Next, I’ll help you build markers and measures to track success.
 You can’t know your program’s status unless you measure it.
 The blog will emphasize the critical features of quantifying goals and identifying gaps for improvement.
 So, engaging in performance measurement helps highlight whether the program achieves its set objectives.